Quicr/new-qmsg/doc/api-net.md

 The information in the encrypted messages is the same as the send.

+## GetChannels  (Sec -> Net)

+Ask for all info on all channels in a team.
+The network code can find this by looking at all channels that have at least one message from device 0.
+Device 0 creates this message as the name update to channel when it is created.

+Data:
+* int32: team

 ## Watch ( Sec -> Net )

-Creates a subscription to get any new messages received for a given channel.
+Creates a subscription to get any new messages received for a given channel from the specified device.
 Does not get all the of the old messages.

 Data:
 * int32: team
 * int32: channel
+* int32: sender device

 ## UnWatch  ( Sec -> Net )